-Pratiti (Mimi) Bandopadhayay, MBBS, PhD, is a pediatric neuro-oncologist and scientist within the Dana-Farber/Boston Children’s Cancer and Blood Disorders Center, an Assistant Professor of pediatrics at the Harvard Medical School, and an Institute Member of the Broad Institute of MIT and Harvard.
+Pratiti (Mimi) Bandopadhayay, MBBS, PhD, is a pediatric neuro-oncologist and scientist within the Dana-Farber/Boston Children’s Cancer and Blood Disorders Center, an Associate Professor of Pediatrics at the Harvard Medical School, and an Institute Member of the Broad Institute of MIT and Harvard.
 She also serves as a faculty member for the Harvard Medical School PhD Program in Biological and Biomedical Sciences (BBS), and as the Director of the DFCI Pediatric Low-Grade Glioma Program.

 Mimi was born and raised in Australia, where she completed her medical studies (Monash University), PhD (University of Melbourne), and specialty training in pediatrics and hematology/oncology (Royal Children’s Hospital and Monash Medical Center, Melbourne, and the Australasian College of Physicians), followed by further training in pediatric neuro-oncology under the mentorship of Dr. David Ashley.